 Group Size: 8 – 12 plus trip leaders

-Scroll through the tabs on the left for details about the itinerary, price and gear list and to read reviews and prior trip reports
+Look through the tabs on the left for more details about the itinerary, price and gear list

 Introduction: We are still finalizing some of the details, but the description below outlines the activities you can expect on the trip.
 Please note, however, that because local conditions and the Park’s needs continually evolve, detailed plans may be finalized or revised after the group arrives and the trip leaders review the conditions at the site in light of the capabilities and special interests of the volunteers.
 As volunteers successfully complete conservation and restoration activities, new activities or areas can be targeted on subsequent departures, which may result in a modified itinerary.